charleycorneil/homework3/README.md

 ## Run locally

-Open `index.html` in a modern browser.
+Open `index.html` in a browser.
 Because it uses `localStorage`, data persists in that browser.

 ## Links